ufcompling/ufcompling.github.io/_pages/about.md

 (1) the cognitive processes that allow us to understand the things we hear and read so quickly, (2) the learning signals that we leverage as children to acquire language from the environment, and (3) the role played by real-time information processing constraints in shaping language learning and comprehension.
-I've also done some linguistic fieldwork in the Iyasa language of Cameroon.
+I've also done some linguistic analysis of Guaraní (spoken in Paraguay) and Iyasa (spoken in Cameroon).